cloudfoundry/cf-mysql-release/docs/proxy.md

 ### A previously dead MariaDB node is resurrected ###

-The resurrected node will not receive connections.
-The proxy has already failed-over to a new node; all connections, new or existing, will go to that node instead.
-If the node now receiving connections fails, the resurrected node will be considered a candidate for connections if it is still healthy.
+The resurrected node will not immediately receive connections, but is added to the pool of healthy nodes after it has reached a **synced** state.
+The proxy will continue to route all connections, new or existing, to the currently active node.

-### Untested ###

-What happens if a node dies and is resurrected between ping intervals?
-Perhaps the proxy routes traffic to bad nodes and applications see multiple connection failures before node becomes alive again.
-The ping interval is reasonably short so it's unlikely a node could fail and come back online before the proxy has severed connections and chosen a new healthy node (see further discussion below).

 ## Connection handling during State Snapshot Transfer (SST)